webhook_signing_key

 Additional Information

 • Rotation is safe at any time.
-The rack re-reads the Secret on each delivery, so a rotation takes effect on the next webhook event.
+The rack re-reads the secret on each delivery, so a rotation takes effect on the next webhook event.
 Plan rotations to follow a "set new secret on receiver, rotate rack secret, observe verification success" sequence so no deliveries are lost.

-• The signature scheme signs fmt.Sprintf("%d.%s", t, body) — the Unix timestamp followed by a literal . then the raw request body bytes.
-The header value t=<unix-ts>,v1=<hex1>[,v1=<hex2>] packs the timestamp and one-or-more hex-encoded HMAC-SHA256 outputs into a single header line; multiple v1= segments support zero-downtime key rotation.
+• The signature is computed over the Unix timestamp, a literal ., then the raw request body.
+The header value t=<unix-ts>,v1=<hex1>[,v1=<hex2>] packs the timestamp and one or more hex-encoded HMAC-SHA256 outputs into a single header line; multiple v1= segments support zero-downtime key rotation.

 • If your receiver does not yet support HMAC verification, leaving this parameter unset preserves the pre-3.24.6 behavior (no signature header).
 The parameter is purely opt-in.